ericung/notesaboutlife/README.md

 Triple X is for the sex that makes the world move.\
 Boys go to war and the ones that come out turn into men.\
 The games we play as children navigate ageless lives.\
-And as light sways away from lies again,\
+And as light sways away towards lies again,\
 My rage subsides and I can finally rest by your side.

 -----